Why Eat Gluten Free?

 For more information about gluten and selecting gluten-free foods, we invite you to read our Gluten Free Diets brochure, available online or at the kiosk in any one of our markets.

-New products, better food processing and creative chefs have made eating gluten-free tasty and enjoyable.
-Click here for a list of the gluten-free products we carry on our shelves.
-Each one is flagged with a blue "Gluten Free" shelf sign or tag to guide you towards these gluten-free choices as you shop the aisles.
-(Selection and availability varies by market.)
+New products, better food processing and creative chefs have made eating gluten free tasty and enjoyable.
+Each gluten-free product carried on our shelves is flagged with a blue "Gluten Free" shelf sign or tag to guide you towards these gluten-free choices as you shop the aisles.

 • Celiac.com (www.celiac.com)

 • Gluten Intolerance Group of North America (www.gluten.net)

 • National Foundation for Celiac Awareness (www.celiaccentral.org)

 • Gluten-Free Living (www.glutenfreeliving.com) - a magazine for people with celiac diseae or gluten intolerances

 • Living Without (www.livingwithout.com) - a magazine for people with food allergies and intolerances